 Michael Arlein is Chair of the Firm's Trusts and Estates group and the Firm’s practice group devoted to Founders & Entrepreneurs and has been with the Firm since 2000.
 Mr. Arlein focuses his practice on estate and tax planning for high net worth individuals and families, including founders and entrepreneurs, Wall Street professionals, principals at venture capital and private equity firms and hedge funds, real estate developers, corporate executives, professional athletes, entertainers and artists.
 A former investment banker, Mr. Arlein brings to his clients insight and business sense that distinguishes him among lawyers.
 He works closely with clients and their other trusted advisors to identify their objectives and provide creative and practical solutions designed to meet their specific goals.
 Collaborating with lawyers from the Firm's other practice areas, Mr. Arlein often serves as "general counsel" for his clients, coordinating all of their personal legal needs.

 Mr. Arlein's practice extends to all aspects of sophisticated planning, wealth preservation and philanthropy.
 He has extensive experience preparing wills and trusts and implementing complex strategies involving grantor-retained annuity trusts (GRATs), family partnerships and limited liability companies, life insurance, Delaware trusts, and other wealth transfer techniques.
 Mr. Arlein frequently represents clients in administering large estates and trusts and in resolving complex estate and gift tax audits.
-He also has considerable experience negotiating and preparing prenuptial agreements, designing estate plans for international clients, and counseling clients on estate planning opportunities that arise in connection with the sale of privately held businesses.
+He also has considerable experience negotiating and preparing prenuptial agreements, designing estate plans for international clients, and counseling clients on estate planning opportunities that arise in connection with the sale of privately held businesses and digital assets.

 - New York